coveooss/sf-case-assist-cookbook/README.md

 ### 4. Enable the Case Flow in Your Community

-1. In your Salesforce community, drag the Lightning Flow component in a Community page and select the `Case_Assist_Recommended_Flow` or the `Case_Assist_Demo_Flow` shipped with this repository.
+1. In your Salesforce community, drag the Lightning Flow component in a Community page, and then select the `Case_Assist_Recommended_Flow` or the `Case_Assist_Demo_Flow` shipped with this repository.
-2. After selecting the name of the flow, two inputs labeled `caseAssistId` and `engineId` appear.
+2. After selecting the name of the flow, you must fill the `caseAssistId` and `engineId` fields.
-   1. Fill the `caseAssistId` input with your [Case Assist Id](https://docs.coveo.com/en/3328/#retrieving-a-case-assist-id) retrieved from your Case Assist Configuration
+   1. In the `caseAssistId` field, enter your [Case Assist Id](https://docs.coveo.com/en/3328/#retrieving-a-case-assist-id), retrieved from your Case Assist Configuration.
-   1. Fill the `engineId` input with your [Engine Id](https://docs.coveo.com/en/quantic/latest/reference/case-assist-components/case-assist-case-assist-interface/#properties) which is the name you want to give to the engine the Quantic components will register to.
+   1. In the `engineId` field, enter your [Engine Id](https://docs.coveo.com/en/quantic/latest/reference/case-assist-components/case-assist-case-assist-interface/#properties), which is the name you want to give to the engine instance the Quantic components will register to.
-   1. Leave the `caseData` blank.
+   1. Leave the `caseData` field blank.
-3. After linking your installed Coveo For Salesforce package with a Coveo organization, make sure to go change the content of the Apex class "CaseAssistController".
-By default it will try to query a Sample organization.
-You should replace this method with the commented method just below it to generate a Platform Token and query your selected Coveo Organization.
+3. After linking your installed Coveo for Salesforce package to a Coveo organization, make sure to go change the content of the Apex class `CaseAssistController`.
+By default it will try to query a sample organization.
+Replace this method with the commented method just below it to generate a Platform token and query your selected Coveo organization.
-4. In the published version of your community, users can now fill in the subject and description fields in the first screen and they can proceed to the next screens to see the proposed predictions for classifying their case and get documents suggestions that will potentially resolve their case before it is created.
+4. In the published version of your community, users can now fill in the Subject and Description fields on the first screen.
+They can then proceed to the next screens to view the predicted classification values for their case, and get document suggestions to help them potentially resolve their case before submitting it.

 ### Dev, Build and Test